-The European Whistleblowing Directive is to be implemented by the European Union’s 27 member states by no later than 17 December 2021 and will impact employers with operations in those jurisdictions.
-With most of the Member States yet to pass their implementing legislation, employers will face a period of intense activity as they adapt to changes in legislation across the region.
+The European Whistleblowing Directive was to be implemented by the European Union’s 27 member states by no later than 17 December 2021, impacting employers with operations in those jurisdictions.
+Member states are still passing their implementing legislation, meaning employers are facing a period of intense activity as they adapt to changes in legislation across the region.

 The Annual Compliance Conference begins next week and attracts over 6,000 in-house senior legal and compliance professionals from across the world.
 This leading compliance conference will be held across five weeks from 6 September – 6 October 2022.
 We will be virtually delivering our cutting-edge insights and guidance on key global compliance, investigations and ethics issues.
 Our global experts will provide practical insights and analysis on significant developments: